 Amyloid deposits that damage these nerves may cause constipation, diarrhea, nausea, vomiting, urinary retention (inability to urinate), dysuria or painful urination, and erectile dysfunction.
 Postural hypotension — a condition in which a sudden drop in blood pressure after standing causes one to feel dizzy — and sweating excessively or not being able to sweat also are common.

 Other organs also can be damaged by amyloid fibrils, leading, for instance, to vision problems — such as blurred vision and dry eyes — seizures, kidney failure, and abnormally high amounts of proteins in the urine.

 Symptoms by TTR mutation

-More than 100 different defects (mutations) in the TTR gene have been reported in medical literature, and the severity of symptoms varies depending on the type of mutation.
+More than 130 different mutations in the TTR gene have been reported in medical literature.
+Specific mutations have been associated with varying types and severities of symptoms.

-The Thr60Ala mutation is most common in people of Irish ancestry, who usually develop both neuropathy and heart disease.
+Individuals with the Thr60Ala mutation, which is most common in people of Irish ancestry, usually develop both neuropathy and symptoms of heart disease.

 Last updated: Nov.
 19, 2021